mdolab/pyoptsparse/doc/postprocessing.rst

     * A font size slider to control the text size on the plot
     * Hoverable tooltips when the cursor is on a plot line

-More features are being developed on a as-needed basis.
+More features are being developed on an as-needed basis.
 Feel free to edit the code as you see fit and submit a pull request if you would like to see a feature added.
 Alternatively, you can submit an issue ticket to discuss possible features.